Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 A successful grant proposal typically includes a cover letter, a project summary, a detailed description of the organization, a statement of needs, a budget summary, and any required supporting documentation.
 Ensuring each component is well-written and tailored to the funder’s requirements is crucial.

-Writing a grant proposal can take anywhere from 20 to 100 hours, depending on the complexity of the grant and the requirements of the funder.
+Writing a grant proposal can take anywhere from 20 to 100 hours, depending on the complexity of the grant and the funder’s requirements.
 It’s important to allocate sufficient time for research, drafting, reviewing, and revising the proposal.

 Researching potential funders helps ensure that your project aligns with their goals and requirements.
 Many grant proposals are rejected because the project does not match the funder’s objectives.
-Thorough research can help tailor your proposal to better meet the funder’s expectations.
+Thorough research can help tailor your proposal to meet the funder’s expectations better.

 An LOI is a brief, preliminary document that outlines your project and checks the funder’s interest.
 A full proposal is a detailed document that thoroughly explains your project and funding needs.
 A letter proposal is shorter than a full proposal, typically used for corporate funders, and directly requests funding.